pytest-dev/pytest-selenium/README.md

       --host=str           host that selenium server is listening on. (default: localhost) --port=num           port that selenium server is listening on. (default: 4444) --driver=str         webdriver implementation. (default: Remote)
+      --capabilities=str   json string of additional capabilties to set (webdriver).
       --chromepath=path    path to the google chrome driver executable.
       --chromeopts=str     json string of google chrome options to set (webdriver).
       --firefoxpath=path   path to the target firefox binary.